sskyy/zero-security/README.md

 # zero-security #

-This module can help you to secure your model.
+This module secure relier's model with varied strategies.

 ## Usage ##